nddpj00/balanced-diet-menu-finder/README.md

 - Use a form to direct the user to easily add a recipe.
 - Form looks for duplication and notifies via a flash message if duplicate exists.
 - User to select a category via the dropdown to sort in to the correct recipe page.
-- Once submitted the user is directed to the recipe page of the category chosen, allowing them to see the added recipe, along with a flash message to confirm recipe added.
+- Once submitted the user is directed to the recipe page of the category chosen, allowing them to see the added recipe, along with a flash message to give immediate and full feedback on data processes.

 3. Read / View a Recipe [C**R**UD]